gsjadid/Party_Heist/README.md

-# Imposter Game 🕵️‍♂️
+# Party Heist! 🕵️‍♂️

-**Imposter** is a real-time social deduction game built for the web.
+**Party Heist!** is a real-time social deduction game built for the web.
 Gather your friends, join a room, and try to find out who among you is the Imposter—or bluff your way to victory if it's you!

 ![Game Screenshot](assets/ScreenshotV2.png)